Chrobry II Battalion: Formation and name

-It was formed as a battalion on August 1, 1944, the day the Warsaw Uprising broke out.
+The Chobry II Battalion was formed on August 1, 1944, the day the Warsaw Uprising broke out.
 It was later expanded to a Battalion group.
-Its first commander was Major Leon Nowakowski (Lig).
+The battalion's first commander was Major Leon Nowakowski (Lig).
 Later the Battalion group was led by Major Zygmunt Brejnak.
 Since it was organised without direct oversight from the Home Army High Command it soon turned out that there already was another battalion of the same name operating in the same area of Warsaw, under the command of Major Gustaw Billewicz (Sosna - Pine).
 As a result, the unit was redesignated with the Roman numeral "II" and came under the command of the 1st Region's Śródmieście (City centre) officer, Edward Pfeiffer.

 Because of the chance nature of the unit's formation, it contained fighters of various underground formations and ideological backgrounds, including those from the Home Army and from the nationalist National Armed Forces (NSZ).